 Somewhere we have lost a piece of our childhood in today’s modern, fast-paced world.
 Children have lost the simplicity of childhood.
-The magic in simple toys.
+Childcare could be argued to be trying to regain a sense of true simplicity and enjoyment of being young – without the technology.
+The magic in simple toys is being brought back.
 Quiet times.
 Outdoor play.
-I know not every neighborhood is safe to play outside but there are still better alternatives than plugging into a device to waste away the day.
+I know not every neighborhood is safe to play outside but there are still some better alternatives than plugging into a device to waste away the day.

 Why are games like Pick-up Sticks and Jacks so important?
 It is more than a game.
 These simple non-tech games work a variety of skills children can not learn on a tablet or computer.
 According to the OT Toolbox, the following skills are worked on when playing a simple game of pick-up sticks

 - Hand-Eye Coordination

 - Visual Scanning-Visually scans the pile and each player can pick up only one or two certain colors to make the game harder.

 - Visual Motor

 - Pincer Grasp is encouraged by picking up the sticks.
 Children need a pincer grasp for managing items like zippers, buttons, and snaps.

 - Precision grasp and release is a needed skill for fine motor tasks and manipulating small items.

 - Open Web Space-Picking up the sticks encourages an open space between the thumb and pointer finger, needed for handwriting.

 - Visual Discrimination